ramankarki/hashnode-blogs-backup/ckqniiggs0dxss2s1d095g9yb.md

-## Journey for Personal Growth, Web Development, and Digital Marketing
+## Journey to be a Professional Web Developer and Technical Content Writer

 I said our journey.
 Because I want to go through this journey with you and leave these footsteps for the upcoming generation who wants to grow as we do.